-Cooperating Non-Members of WCPFC (2022) Country Code Participatory Rights Curacao CW / CUW Limited to carrier vessels to engage in transhipment activities in the Convention area.
-Ecuador EC / ECU Limited to purse seine fishing, with no participatory rights for fishing on the high seas for highly migratory fish stocks in the CA. Fishing is to be in accordance with paragraph 12 of CMM 2019-01 and CMM 2020-01 or its replacement measure.
+Cooperating Non-Members of WCPFC (2024) Country Code Participatory Rights Curacao CW/CUW Limited to carrier vessels to engage in transhipment activities in the Convention area.
+Ecuador EC / ECU Limited to purse seine fishing, with no participatory rights for fishing on the high seas for highly migratory fish stocks in the CA. Fishing is to be in accordance with paragraph 12 of CMM 2019-01 and CMM 2023-01 or its replacement measure.
 El Salvador SV / SLV Limited to purse seine fishing only.
-The total level of effort by purse seine vessels of El Salvador on the high seas shall not exceed 29 days in the CA. fishing capacity is to be in accordance with paragraph 12 of CMM 2019-01 and CMM 2020-01 or its replacement measure.
-Liberia LR / LBR Limited to carrier vessels to engage in transhipment activities in the Convention area.
-Nicaragua: NI / NIC Limited to purse seine fishing for one vessel, no participatory rights for fishing on the high seas in the CA. Fishing capacity is to be in accordance with paragraph 12 of CMM 2019-01 and CMM 2020-01 or its replacement measure.
+The total level of effort by purse seine vessels of El Salvador on the high seas shall not exceed 29 days in the CA. fishing capacity is to be in accordance with paragraph 12 of CMM 2019-01 and CMM 2023-01 or its replacement measure.
+Nicaragua: NI / NIC Limited to purse seine fishing for one vessel, no participatory rights for fishing on the high seas in the CA. Fishing capacity is to be in accordance with paragraph 12 of CMM 2019-01 and CMM 2023-01 or its replacement measure.

-Cooperating Non-Members of WCPFC (2022) Country Country Country Panama: PA / PAN Limited to the provision of carrier and bunker vessels.
+Cooperating Non-Members of WCPFC (2024) Country Country Country Panama: PA / PAN Limited to the provision of carrier and bunker vessels.
 Panama's participatory rights also apply to vessels that supply food, water and spare parts to carrier vessels that engage in transhipment activities, provided that these vessels do not engage in activities supporting fishing vessels, including providing and/or servicing FADs.
 Thailand: TH / THA Limited to the provision of carrier and bunker vessels only.
 Vietnam: VN / VNM Limited to the provision of carrier and bunker vessels only.